GistOnionWei/libercoin_dev/doc/build-windows.md

   * Click Install
 3. Complete Installation
   * Open a cmd prompt and type "Ubuntu"
-  * Create a new ULibercoin user account (this is a separate account from your Windows account)
+  * Create a new Unix user account (this is a separate account from your Windows account)

 After the bash shell is active, you can follow the instructions below, starting with the "Cross-compilation" section.
 Compiling the 64-bit version is